 - If you are connected to Elon’s Wifi, select Continue.

-- If you are off campus, login to the VPN service on your tablet.
+- If you are off campus, go to “Settings” and enter your Elon username and password.

 You are now ready to use BrowZine!